Afonso de Albuquerque: Goa, 1514

 With peace concluded, in 1514 Afonso devoted himself to governing Goa and receiving embassies from Indian governors, strengthening the city and encouraging marriages of Portuguese men and local women.
 At that time, Portuguese women were barred from traveling overseas in order to maintain discipline among the men on board the ships.
 In 1511 under a policy which Afonso promulgated, the Portuguese government encouraged their explorers to marry local women.
 To promote settlement, the King of Portugal granted freeman status and exemption from Crown taxes to Portuguese men (known as casados, or "married men") who ventured overseas and married local women.
 With Afonso's encouragement, mixed marriages flourished, giving birth to Portuguese-Indians or mestiços.
 He appointed local people for positions in the Portuguese administration and did not interfere with local traditions (except "sati", the practice of immolating widows, which he banned).

-In March 1514 King Manuel sent to Pope Leo X a huge and exotic embassy led by Tristão da Cunha, who toured the streets of Rome in an extravagant procession of animals from the colonies and wealth from the Indies.
+In March 1514 King Manuel sent to Pope Leo X an embassy led by Tristão da Cunha, who toured the streets of Rome in an extravagant procession of animals from the colonies and wealth from the Indies.
 His reputation reached its peak, laying foundations of the Portuguese Empire in the East.